Enhancing Plasticity for First Session Adaptation Continual Learning: Proposed Framework

-\prepr{ } To allow a certain level of plasticity, we employ an adaptation process, given that repeated adaptations to each new incremental task both trigger CF and weaken generalization~\cite{kumarfine}.
-To counter these, our approach performs feature adaptation primarily during the first task, and for the following tasks, the feature representation remains unchanged: this ensures that the model acquires domain-relevant insights early on without forgetting.
+While NCM is a strong baseline in CIL \citep{janson2022simple}, it offers no plasticity.
+The performance is unsatisfactory when downstream datasets exhibit domain shifts, especially with significant concept drift~\citep{alfassy2022feta, hendrycks2021natural}.
+To allow some plasticity, we employ an adaptation process, as in FSA methods \citep{AdamAdapter,panos2023first}, that bridges the distribution gap between the pre-training and the downstream task distribution.
+Fine-tuning is limited to the first task as repeated (or sequential) fine-tuning can trigger CF and weaken generalization~\citep{ranpac,kumarfine, AdamAdapter}.

+Formally, let $E_{\theta}$ be the PTM model's feature extractor.
+We first compute class prototypes $\boldsymbol{c}_k$ for $k\!=\!1$ by averaging the embeddings of each class in the first task (details in Supp.
+Mat.).

-In the first task, we adapt $E_{\theta}$ by inserting lightweight modules inside each layer called Adapters~\cite{chenadaptformer}.
-The adapter parameters, denoted as $\phi$, are learned on $\D^1$, while the parameters $\theta$ of $E_{\theta}$ remain frozen.
+We adapt $E_{\theta}$ by inserting lightweight modules inside each layer called Adapters~\citep{adapterNLP}.
+The adapter parameters, denoted as $\phi$, are learned on the data $\D^1$ while the parameters $\theta$ of $E_{\theta}$ remain frozen.
 The adaptation is done by minimizing a Cross-Entropy loss using stochastic gradient descent.
 Importantly, the parameters $\phi$ represent a tiny proportion of the total number of parameters in $E_{\theta,\phi}$ (about $1\%-3\%$) to prevent over-fitting on $\D^1$.
+This procedure provides an adapted feature extractor $E^{*}_{\theta,\phi}$ with domain-specific knowledge, while keeping the total number of trainable parameters minimal.